 • All Bio Sci students must pass Bio Sci 94: Organisms to Ecosystems AND complete the required UCLC modules prior to enrollment in the first Bio Sci 199 course.

-• In addition, those students conducting Bio Sci 199 research at the UCI Medical Center, UCIMC Building 200, SOM Building 55, City Tower, Gottschalk Medical Plaza, Joslin Diabetes Center, Santa Ana Family Health Center, Anaheim Clinic, Centerpoint Child Development Center & School, Hewitt Hall (also known as Institution for Clinical Translational Science = only do packet if work is with human subjects), Long Beach Veterans Administration Medical Center, Fairview Developmental Center, FOR OC KIDS Neurodevelopmental Center and any other research site involved with human subjects, must undergo additional safety training that will allow them to receive a badge identifying them as a student researcher in the facility.
+• In addition, those students conducting Bio Sci 199 research at the UC Irvine Medical Center, UCIMC Building 200, SOM Building 55, City Tower, Gottschalk Medical Plaza, Joslin Diabetes Center, Santa Ana Family Health Center, Anaheim Clinic, Centerpoint Child Development Center & School, Hewitt Hall (also known as Institution for Clinical Translational Science = only do packet if work is with human subjects), Long Beach Veterans Administration Medical Center, Fairview Developmental Center, FOR OC KIDS Neurodevelopmental Center and any other research site involved with human subjects, must undergo additional safety training that will allow them to receive a badge identifying them as a student researcher in the facility.
 Further information on the additional training required is in the Enrollment Procedures Section, under item #4.

 • Students must adhere to the department policy (where the research is located) for conducting Bio Sci 199 research evenings and weekends.
 For example, at UCIMC, Research Bldg. #55 Bio Sci 199 students can only conduct research from 6am – 6pm, Mon-Fri, unless a staff member is present to supervise.